richelbilderbeek/lesson_mermaid/README.md

 Mermaid is a markup language to create graphs.

+### subgraphs

 From the markup text,
-it uses algorithms to make a graph look pretty.
+Mermaid uses algorithms to make a graph look pretty.
-However, sometimes this does not work.
+However, sometimes this does not work out.

 One solution in flowcharts is to use subgraphs: